Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Introduction

-Moreover, while the ultimate aim of data science is to create actionable models, this goal falls short within scientific domains, such as mechanics, where knowledge discovery forms a primary task \cite{geyer2021explainable,naser2021engineer,cuomo2022scientific}.
-This hinges on the translation of acquired patterns and relationships into comprehensible theories and hypotheses that drive the progress of scientific understanding.
-This entails revealing and comprehending the cause-and-effect mechanisms underpinning variables.
-Consequently, even if a black-box model attains marginally superior accuracy, its inability to unravel the fundamental processes renders it inadequate for furthering downstream scientific applications \cite{langley1994selection}.
-Conversely, an interpretable model rooted in explainable theories is better poised to guard against the learning of spurious data-driven patterns that lack interpretability \cite{molnar2020interpretable}.
-This becomes particularly crucial for critical issues entailing high risks, such as structural health monitoring \cite{farrar2012structural}.
+While black box data-driven schemes are often sufficient for delivering an actionable system model, able to act as an estimator or classifier, a common pursuit within the context of mechanics lies in knowledge discovery \citep{geyer2021explainable,naser2021engineer,cuomo2022scientific}.
+In this case, it is imperative to deliver models that are explainable/interpretable and generalisable \citep{linardatos2020explainable}.
+This entails revealing and comprehending the cause-and-effect mechanisms underpinning the workings of a particular engineered system.
+Consequently, even if a black-box model attains marginally superior accuracy, its inability to unravel the fundamental underlying processes renders it inadequate for furthering downstream scientific applications \citep{langley1994selection}.
+Conversely, an interpretable model rooted in explainable theories is better poised to guard against the learning of spurious data-driven patterns that lack interpretability \citep{molnar2020interpretable}.
+This becomes particularly crucial for practices where predictive models are of the essence for risk-based assessment and decision support, such as the domains of structural health monitoring \citep{farrar2012structural} and resilience \citep{shadabfar2022resilience}.